| sphinx(1) | command-line client for the SPHINX password manager | sphinx(1) |

 sphinx qr

-If you want to connect your own phone to the setup used with pwdsphinx, you also need to export your client secret in the QR code:
+To connect your own phone to the setup used with pwdsphinx, include your client secret in the QR code:

 -